Author Topic: Slappy trucks (Mike Sinclair's new brand) (Read 112548 times)

 Damnit I feel the needle moving….
 I’m gonna end up with some slappy lows, hopefully with some 52s I won’t wheelbite too crazy

-You want some queso?”
+You want some whip its?”

 k-nutz